sequenceiq/slider/src/site/markdown/incubator.md

 Since then Hoya has evolved based on the experiences of using the previous iterations, and a long-term goal of creating and managing distributed applications

+deployment of different roles: master and worker for HBase support for different systems via a provider plugin: accumulo is the other one, with more roles: master, tserver, monitor, tracer, gc. creation time patching of site XML for ZK bindings as well as other user-specified configurations.
+You point to a template conf/ directory which is snapshotted and then patched.
+Support for tarballs on HDFS or hdfs-home based HDFS instances, working off the maven built tars directly. manual flexing of cluster size -grow or shrink as requested, optionally persisted for future runs. placement tracking, "role history": https://github.com/hortonworks/hoya/blob/master/src/site/markdown/rolehistory.md .
+This is quite a sophisticated little bit of code -we persist the placement history to HDFS whenever it changes, then use this to build a list of which nodes to request containers on.
+It increases the likelihood that the workers come up on nodes that have the data, so even if you bring up a small hbase cluster in a large YARN cluster, there's not that much data to be moved around.
+[It's a best-effort request, not an absolute requirement request, though that could always be made a switch. secure clusters -though when the AM's tokens for YARN and hdfs expire, the cluster is dead.

  * Added the notion of a Provider, a set of classes containing the code to support different applications; factoring out HBase support into one such